NOMINATING PROCEDURES FOR FACULTY DISTINGUISHED TEACHING AWARDS

 Note: It is essential that the established procedures be followed and page limits respected.

 Nominations are accepted for faculty with the rank of tenure-track assistant professor, associate professor, or professor who have completed at least three years at UW–Madison (as of the nomination deadline).
-The nominee must have been an instructor of record for UW–Madison at least six times (not including mentored research or independent study courses) or, for the Van Hise Outreach Award, must have three years of substantive outreach experience.
-For the Community-Based Learning Teaching Award, nominees must teach or have previously taught a Community-Based Learning course as designated through the Morgridge Center: https://morgridge.wisc.edu/faculty-and-staff-get-connected/community-based-learning/.
-Previous recipients are not eligible (except for a UW System award – see below).
+The nominee must have been an instructor of record for UW–Madison at least six times (not including mentored research or independent study courses) or, for the Van Hise Outreach Award and the Wisconsin Idea Teaching Award, must have three years of substantive outreach or applied or experiential teaching experience.
+Previous recipients are not eligible.

 Every year, the Distinguished Teaching Awards Committee receives nominations of numerous, excellent faculty members for a limited number of awards.
 The nomination materials should showcase an extraordinary impact on or engagement with students (undergraduate, graduate or professional).
 While there is no single criterion that determines awardees, outstanding applications often show evidence of inventive ways of teaching, interesting course elements, and other examples above and beyond the expected standard for good teachers.